HiPi

 $gpio->set_pin_pud( RPI_PIN_36, RPI_PUD_UP );

-On the BCM2711 based Raspberry Pi 4 you can retrieve the current pull up / down setting for a gpio pin.
+On the Raspberry Pi 4 and Raspberry Pi 5 you can retrieve the current pull up / down setting for a gpio pin.
 Returns one of the constants:

 RPI_PUD_OFF